 This subject was addressed during the meeting of the Joint ICES/NAFO Working Group on Harp and Hooded Seals, 5-9 June 1995.
 The Scientific Council will hold a Symposium 6-8 September 1995, which is expected to add to the available database relevant to the request by the Fisheries Commission.
-The Scientific Council therefore decided to wait until its September 1995 Meeting to complete its report on this item for presentation to the Fisheries Commission.
+The Scientific Council therefore decided to wait until September 1995 to complete its report on this item for presentation to the Fisheries Commission.